Depart from the U.S. and travel to Italy. The particulars of

 afternoon in Siena or walking from Strove to the walled city of Monteriggioni

-Olivetan abbey of Monte Oliveto Maggiore.
-In the Great Cloister, we admire the
+14th-century Olivetan abbey of Monte Oliveto Maggiore.
+In the Great Cloister,

-frescos painted by some of the most famous artists of the Sienese school.
-Here
+we admire the frescos painted by some of the most famous artists of the Sienese

-Chiusure before we continue walking on the crest with amazing views of
+your own in Chiusure before we continue walking on the crest with amazing views

 d'Asso, another picturesque setting with the remains of a castle and a truffle

-Later shuttle to nearby Pienza and settle in our historical
+Later shuttle to nearby Pienza and settle in at our historic

 hotel, located in the ancient cloister of the San Francesco church.
 Before

-dinner, follow our tour leaders in an orientation walk of this elegant small 15th
+dinner, follow our trip leaders in an orientation walk of this elegant, small

-century town, hailed for its Renaissance layout.
-Just outside of town, discover,
+15th-century town, hailed for its Renaissance layout.
+Just outside of town,

-the peaceful Pieve di Corsignano before gathering for a group dinner at a local
+discover, the peaceful Pieve di Corsignano before gathering for a group dinner